akram0zaki/flatforge/docs/developer_guide/README.md

 ## Architecture

-FlatMagic is designed with a modular architecture that separates concerns and allows for easy extension.
+FlatForge is designed with a modular architecture that separates concerns and allows for easy extension.

 ### Core Components